Many of us have learned how to be deeply compassionate with others, but have never learned how to be in a compassionate relationship with ourselves.

 The Ripple Effect of Inner Gentleness

 Something beautiful happens when we learn to speak to ourselves with compassion.
 The kindness we offer inward begins to overflow naturally into our relationships, our work, and our presence in the world.
-We stop needing external validation to fill the void of our own self-rejection.

 We learn to soothe ourselves from the inside rather than reaching for food, busyness, or distraction to numb our discomfort.
 We become our own refuge, our own source of comfort in the inevitable storms of human experience.

-What if your struggles are invitations—opportunities to discover what it feels like to be both the giver and receiver of your own tender presence?
+What if your struggles are invitations to discover what it feels like to be both the giver and receiver of your own tender presence?
 To become the friend to yourself that you’ve always been to others?

 When you notice that critical inner voice arising today, pause.
 Place a hand on your heart.
 Ask yourself: What would I say to someone I love who was going through this exact struggle?